icecube/ppc/doc/index.rst

 on any segment the direction is fixed and absorption coefficient is modified according to the anisotropy model.
 It should be easy to do the same to the scattering coefficient, if necessary.

+it is possible to make ppc create a re-producible sequence of photons by uncommenting "#define DTMN" within the ppc core (files gpu/ini.cxx, ocl/ppc.cxx, par/ini.cxx} or adding -DDTMN to the compiler options.
+This will make the CUDA and OpenCL versions of the code slower (by ~ 15%) and will only result in the same sequence when the runs are repeated on the same GPU.

 Specific code details requested in tickets
 ------------------------------------------